thirumurthis/Learnings/cicd/GitLab_using_docker_in_docker.md

         - ./test-app-script.sh
 ```
 #### how to capture the artifacts:
-  - How to pass the artifact created by from one job to another job.
   - The artifacts are downloadable form web.
   - Say in the pipe line, we need to get the npm audit on the json file, to download of the build.
 - in the UI, there should be a download job artifact section, where we can download.